kgish/findhotel-geolocation-gem/README.md

 I must be frank that I do not have extensive experience with Docker beyond the basics, and this has proven to be quite a challenge for me.
 However, undaunted and eager to try thing out anyway this is as far as I got.

 ### Application

+See [Dockerizing a Ruby on Rails Application](https://semaphoreci.com/community/tutorials/dockerizing-a-ruby-on-rails-application) and [Quickstart: Compose and Rails](https://docs.docker.com/compose/rails/) for more information.

 ### Database